clementi/typo/README.md

 # typo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to replace straight quotes with their appropriate "curly" HTML entities and dashes with their appropriate HTML entities.

 ## Usage